 Classifying & Identifying a Mood Disorder

-Classifying and accurately identifying mood disorders is difficult because they have a number of neurobiological, behavioral, and psychological etiological pathways unique to each individual.
+Classifying and accurately identifying mood disorders is difficult because they have many neurobiological, behavioral, and psychological etiological pathways unique to each individual.
 Individuals’ varying pathways result in the development of different symptoms.
 Symptoms are manifested physiologically and cognitively, and they include:

 1.)
 Weight loss (expressed as failure to achieve expected weight gains in children)